Introduction to Research Data Management (RDM)

 - Data is available for discovery and re-use by yourself and others in the future

 Data management planning should occur when you are planning your research project.
-You need to consider what how much data you will collect, what quantity of data will you collect, and what you will do with this data during and after the project.
+You need to consider how much data will you collect, what quantity of data will you collect, and what you will do with this data during and after the project.
 Knowing this information can help with the project plan, costs and dissemination activities of you research proposal.

-Once the project starts you can follow the plan to ensure the data collected is stored and used appropriately during and after the project.
+Once the project starts, you can follow the plan to ensure the data collected is stored and used appropriately during and after the project.
 Plans should be dynamic and revised accordingly at any time during this process.

 Planning a Project

-Before you start you should know what your research project will involve and what data you will generate.
+Before you start, you should know what your research project will involve and what data you will generate.
 You should also: